angelini/lozigo/README.md

     function(entry, acc, next) {}

-* "entry": Is the line captured from the log
+* "entry": Is an object which includes info about the log and the line which was captured
 * "acc": Is an accumulator, an empty object to store information in as the entry is passed through the middleware
 * "next": Is a function which takes the entry and the accumulator as arguments, and launches the next middleware function

 To connect them to your app simply call the 'use' function